CONSULTATION FEE RANGE

 A licensed Maine caregiver can possess and cultivate marijuana on your behalf.
 This is as long as they are registered with the state and receive a valid I.D card.

-Moreover, unlike many states Maine allows you to have a second primary caregiver under the following circumstances:
+Moreover, unlike many states, Maine allows you to have a second primary caregiver under the following circumstances:

-- An adult patient is incapacitated, and the first caregiver is the patient’s health care power of attorney or their legal guardian.
+- An adult patient is incapacitated, and the first caregiver is the patient’s health care power of attorney or legal guardian.

 - The patient is registered in a nursing facility or hospice.

 Primary caregivers can possess a maximum of 2.5 ounces of marijuana.
 They can also grow up to 30 mature plants (or 500 square feet of plant canopy), 60 immature cannabis plants, and an unlimited number of seedlings.

 Caregivers that cultivate have to pay $31 for a criminal background check.
 It costs $1,231 per annum to grow the maximum number of plants (the $31 fee for the background check and a $1,200 fee for cultivating the plants).

 Caregivers in Maine can sell MMJ plants to, and purchase them from, other caregivers.
 Also, as an MMJ patient, you can donate up to 2.5 ounces to a fellow MMJ patient, as long as they had none before you gifted it to them.